hallpaz/3dsystems20/docs/project.md.md

 -   ✓Future perspectives on panoramas (VR | AR | XR) Recently [https://augmentedperception.github.io/deepviewvideo/](https://augmentedperception.github.io/deepviewvideo/)
-Rendering, or more specifically diferrentiable rendering, looks like a good topic to relate these areas.
+Rendering, or more specifically differentiable rendering, looks like a good topic to relate these areas.

 ### Differentiable Rendering